 3M lawsuits, like most mass torts, are complicated.
 You'll need someone who understands your medical diagnosis and how to prove the connection between your diagnosis and your use of 3M earplugs.
 You'll also need someone who won't be intimated by a defendant, like 3M, with deep pockets and a team of attorneys.

 The 3M earplugs MDL is the largest in history.
-You'll need a lawyer who is familiar with the MDL and how it might impact your case.
+You'll need a lawyer who is familiar with the 3M MDL and how it relates to your case.

-Learn more about how to find an attorney for your 3M combat earplug case.
-You can also connect with a lawyer directly from this page for free.
+Learn more about how to find the right personal injury lawyer.
+When you're ready, you can connect with a lawyer directly from this page for free.